franklixuefei/tower_of_hanoi/README.md

 <h1>Tower of Hanoi</h1>

-A simulation of playing Tower of Hanoi, developed targeting for iPhones and iPod Touches.
+A game simulation of the famous Tower of Hanoi puzzle, developed for iPhones and iPod Touches.

 <h2>Usage</h2>
 <ul>